 Poor composition, bad lighting, wonky, and blurry as hell.
 Basically, they’re ridiculous.
 Waste of time.

-The landlord eventually cottoned on (after careful nudging from Upad) that his terrible photography might be the root problem.
-He decided to get some professional photographs taken.
-Here are the after shots…
+Despite being in a busy rental market and being competitively priced, the property received a big, fat zero enquiries in the first week.
+The landlord eventually cottoned on (after a careful nudge from Upad), that his terrible photography might be his Achilles heel.
+So he decided to get some professional photographs taken.

 Professional photography by Upad